FlmesCoding/FlmesCoding/README.md

 - 👀 I’m interested in HTML, CSS and Python
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on feature Projects
-- 📫 How to reach me Flames#0502
+- 📫 How to reach me my Discord is: Hao#2477

 <!---
 FlmesCoding/FlmesCoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.